-- Resume – Upload an updated resume that describes your employment history and other experience that may be relevant and beneficial to this graduate program.
+- Resume – Upload a current resume that describes your employment history and other experience that may be relevant and beneficial to this graduate program.

-- Letters of recommendation – Submit the names and contact information for two or three recommenders.
+- Letters of recommendation – Enter the names and contact information for two or three recommenders.
 Academic or professional recommendations are preferred (for example, professor or work supervisor), and at least one recommender should be a professor from your Bachelor's Degree or graduate/post-graduate work.
 They will receive an email requesting the recommendation.

-- Official GRE General or GMAT score – You can upload a copy of your own score report to your online application.
+- Official GRE General or GMAT score – Upload a copy of your score report to your online application.
 As you do so, ensure that you have also requested that an official score report be sent to USF from ETS or GMAC.
 The USF school code for the GRE is 4850.
 The USF code for the GMAT is 91M-3X-08.